ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_overview.md

   years:  2016, 2018

-lastupdated: "2018-05-23"
+lastupdated: "2018-06-11"

 ---

 # VMware Federal on IBM Cloud overview

-VMware Federal on {{site.data.keyword.cloud}} provides support for ordering a base VMware vCenter Server instance in the WDC03 {{site.data.keyword.CloudDataCent_notm}}.

-In addition to supporting a subset of vCenter Server instance offerings, VMware Federal on {{site.data.keyword.cloud_notm}} provides US Federal Government agencies with the option to secure deployed VMware vCenter Server instances.
+VMware Federal on {{site.data.keyword.cloud}} provides support for ordering a base vCenter Server instance in addition to providing US Federal Government agencies with the option to secure the deployed vCenter Server instances.
 Selecting the option to secure the deployed instances removes sensitive information stored about the instance and removes the open management connection for ongoing access to the instance for management functions, such as adding and removing hosts and clusters.
 After selecting the secure option, all management functions are disabled except for a full instance delete.

 For more information about vCenter Server on {{site.data.keyword.cloud_notm}} and the vCenter Server architecture, see [vCenter Server overview](vc_vcenterserveroverview.html).